Guidelines for Student Funding Applications

 Scope

-These guidelines apply only to regularly admitted students, and do not apply to the Nippon Foundation/GEBCO program (who should contact the GEBCO program director directly), or to graduate certificate students (who should contact the CCOM/JHC applications coordinator).
+These guidelines apply only to regularly admitted students, and do not apply to the Nippon Foundation/GEBCO Training Program scholars (who should directly contact Rochelle Wigley, the Nippon Foundation/GEBCO Training Program's director), or to graduate certificate students (who should contact the CCOM/JHC applications coordinator).

 Deadlines

-Student applications should be complete with the Graduate School, and at CCOM/JHC, by January 15th each year if they are to be considered for RA funding by CCOM/JHC.
-Funding acceptance letters will be distributed by March 15th each year; we encourage early acceptance of funding offers, but require acceptance no Students aboard research vessel.later than April 15th each year.
+Student applications should be completed with both the Graduate School and the Center by January 15 if they wish to be considered for RA funding by CCOM/JHC.
+Funding acceptance letters will be distributed by the Center by March 15 each year.
+We encourage early acceptance of funding offers, but require acceptance no Students aboard research vessel.later than April 15.

-(Note for comparison: Computer Science, Mechanical Engineering and Ocean Engineering all require applications by February 15th for funding, recommend application by April 1st for general admission, and cut off applications at July 1st.
-Earth Sciences require applications by January 15th for funding, and cut off applications on April 1st.)
+(Note for comparison: Computer Science, Mechanical Engineering, and Ocean Engineering all require applications by February 15 for funding, recommend application by April 1 for general admission, and cut off applications at July 1.
+Earth Sciences requires applications by January 15 for funding, and cut off applications on April 1.)

 Requirements